-This regulatory action determination is based on the size, location, duration, and time-of-year of the temporary safety zone.
-The temporary safety zone will only be in effect for 60 minutes, during late evening hours and covers an area of the waterway stretching less than one mile.
-The Coast Guard expects minimum adverse impact to mariners from the temporary safety zone activation as the event has been advertised to the public.
-Also, mariners may request authorization from the COTP Ohio Valley or a designated representative to transit the temporary safety zone.
+This regulatory action determination is based on the size, location, duration, and time-of-year of the safety zone.
+The temporary safety zone will only be in effect for approximately 30 minutes.
+The Coast Guard expects minimum adverse impact to mariners from the safety zone's activation as the event has been extensively advertised to the public.
+Also, mariners may request authorization from the COTP or the designated representatives to transit the safety zones.